nestordemeure/pairArithmetic/README.md

 # Pair Arithmetic

-A very simple, *header only*, implementation of pair arithmetic (see [Faithfully Rounded Floating-point Computations](https://dl.acm.org/doi/10.1145/3290955)).
+A very simple, *header-only*, implementation of pair arithmetic (see [Faithfully Rounded Floating-point Computations](https://dl.acm.org/doi/10.1145/3290955)).
 Destined to be used when a C++ program needs a local boost in accuracy but cannot easily be refactored to be more numerically stable.

 ## Install